 What is Ethanol?

 Ethanol is a renewable fuel that is produced by fermenting and distilling starch crops that have been converted into simple sugars.
 A wide array of plant material can be used to make ethanol including corn, barley, wheat, and sugar.
 Ethanol can also be produced from cellulose material, such as wild grasses or plant waste.
 The addition of ethanol to gasoline results in a cleaner burning fuel, therefore reducing vehicle emissions.
 In Arizona, most gasoline offered for sale contains some percentage of ethanol.
 During the winter months (November 1 to March 31) in Area A (Maricopa County and portions of Pinal and Yavapai Counties) and in Area B (Tucson and vicinity), certain percentages of ethanol are required to be blended with gasoline due to air quality regulations.

 What is E15?

 E15 is conventional gasoline blended with 10.5% to 15% ethanol.
 In Arizona, E15 is allowed for sale outside of Area A (year-round) and Area C (June 1 to September 30).
+Beginning March 5, 2023, E15 will be allowed for sale within the Cleaner-Burning Gasoline (CBG)-covered area as long as it is certified and meets the CBG requirements.
 According to the U.S. Department of Energy, E15 may be used in Flex Fuel vehicles and conventional vehicles of model year 2001 and newer.
 It is recommended, however, that you check your owner’s manual before fueling with gasoline blends containing greater than 10% ethanol by volume.
 It should also be noted that there are certain vehicles prohibited from using E15.
 A simplified list of these vehicles can be found here.
 E15 is identified on fuel dispensers by the product label shown below.

 What is Ethanol Flex Fuel?